Cultural STAR Capital Project Guidelines

 - Public art (permanently affixed/placed murals, sculptures, lighting installations, etc)

-- Nonprofit arts and cultural organizations that are located within the City of Saint Paul
+- Nonprofit arts and cultural organizations that propose projects located in Saint Paul but outside of the Cultural District.

-- Businesses in the Cultural District (see Cultural District Map at the bottom of this page) may apply for capital projects that enhance visitor enjoyment of the District
+- Businesses located in the Cultural District (see Cultural District Map at the bottom of this page) applying for capital projects that enhance visitor enjoyment of the Cultural District

 - City departments or divisions are eligible when in partnership with an eligible organization

 - Political parties and related political action groups

 - Federal, state, and county agencies and departments